 The LG views aging as an integrated extension of human development, with important genes influencing the course of aging even through action in embryonic and fetal life.
-The long-term goal is to prevent or ameliorate problems of aging tissues by understanding the normal pathways and genetic disorders that affect development, and in using stem cells to help regenerate tissues.
-Approaches 1) looking for biomarkers of aging and disease progression with novel pattern recognition algorithms and image informatics systems; 2) investigation of mechanisms of DNA damage response, chromatin remodeling, and RNA-level regulation, their connections with cancer; and analyses of genetic factors affecting age-related diseases and conditions, including immunosenescence, in a Sardinian founder population.
+The long-term goal is to prevent or ameliorate problems of aging tissues by understanding the normal pathways and genetic disorders that affect development, and to use stem cells to help regenerate tissues.
+Specific aims include: 1) identification of biomarkers of aging and disease progression with novel pattern recognition algorithms and image informatics systems; 2) investigation of the mechanisms of DNA damage response, chromatin remodeling, and post-transcriptional gene regulation associated with cancer and neurodegeneration; and 3) analyses of genetic factors affecting age-related diseases and conditions, including immunosenescence, in a Sardinian founder population.

 Laboratory of Molecular Gerontology (LMG)